-4.5 OBD Responsibilities
+4.4 OBD Responsibilities

-OBD is the principal CPS office responsible for administering and monitoring the Program.
+The OBD is the principal CPS office responsible for the administration and monitoring of the Program.
 OBD's duties shall include:

 - a.
-Enforcing Program regulations with Prime Construction Contractors or Suppliers, Subcontractors and CPS Departments. - b.
-Submitting annual Program evaluation reports to the Board, CEO or his or her their designee, and the Department of Procurement and Facilities which include the following: data on M/WBE performance as it relates to commitments in bid packages versus the actual utilization of M/WBEs on contracts; a discussion of OBD efforts to administer the Program, implement current initiatives and resolve problems with Program implementation; progress in meeting the Aspirational Goals, and recommendations for improvements in Program implementation. - c.
+Promulgating administrative rules and regulations for the Program and enforcing them with Prime Vendors or Suppliers. - Submitting annual Program evaluation reports to the Board, CEO or his or her designees, and the Department of Procurement which include the following: data on M/WBE performance as it relates to commitments in bid/proposal packages versus the actual utilization of M/WBEs on contracts; a discussion of OBD efforts to administer the

+Program, implement current initiatives and resolve problems with Program implementation; progress in meeting the Aspirational Goals, and recommendations for improvements in Program implementation.
+The annual report shall be delivered on or before, but no later than June 30, at the end of the fiscal year for previous year's data in the arrears.

+- c.
 Assuring that M/WBEs are informed of CPS contracting opportunities. - d.
-Providing M/WBEs with relevant information and assistance related to CPS procurement practices and procedures, and bid specifications, documentation requirements and prerequisites. - e.
-Providing interested Prime Construction Contractors or Suppliers with information regarding M/WBE directories - f.
+Providing M/WBEs with relevant information and assistance related to CPS procurement practices and procedures, and bid/proposal specifications, requirements and prerequisites. - e.
+Providing interested Prime Vendors or Suppliers of goods and services with information regarding M/WBE directories. - f.
 Providing training and assistance to CPS staff and other interested persons on Program objectives and requirements. - g.
-Establishing "Contract Specific Goals". - h.
-Monitoring contracts to ensure compliance with Contract Specific Goals, contractual commitments and Program objectives. - i.
+Establishing Contract Specific Goals. - h.
+Monitoring contracts to ensure compliance with Contract Specific Goals, contractual commitments, and Program objectives. - i.
 Determining whether contractors have made Good Faith Efforts. - j.
-Reviewing and facilitating the resolution of dispute issues concerning the Program with Prime Construction Contractors or Suppliers, Subcontractors and CPS departments. - k.
-Collecting data to evaluate the Program, including data on Prime Contractors, consultants, suppliers and subcontractor bids and awards of CPS projects.
+Reviewing and facilitating the resolution of issues concerning the Program with Prime Vendors or Suppliers, subcontractors and CPS departments. - k.
+Collecting data to evaluate the Program, including data on Prime Vendors and Suppliers and subcontractor bids/proposals and awards of CPS contracts.
 Periodically reviewing this data to ensure that the Board continues to have a compelling interest in remedying discrimination, and that the measures it has chosen remain narrowly tailored to accomplish that interest. - I. Upon request, provide information to M/WBEs about City-sponsored small business loan programs and other programs providing access to capital to M/WBEs. - m.
-Promoting the Program through appropriate means in order to attract qualified M/WBEs.

-- n.
-Acting as a voting member on all diversity compliance issues during evaluation process time - o.
-Establishing a process to review waiver requests and make determination to grant or deny the request in accordance with the procedures of the Program. - p.
-Requesting the assistance of other public and private agencies and organizations in referring to M/WBEs.
+Promoting the Program through appropriate means in order to attract qualified M/WBEs. - n.
+Acting as a voting member on all diversity compliance issues during evaluation process time. - o.
+Establishing a process to review waiver requests and make determination to grant deny the request in accordance with the procedures of the Program. - p.
+Requesting the assistance of other public and private agencies and organizations in referring M/WBEs. - q.
+The OBD shall audit the Prime contracts and subcontractor payment summaries to verify remittances have been issued to the subcontractors.
+Prime contractor or vendor or distributor failure to issue remittance not limited to sanction, debarred, payments withheld for breach of the contract of M/WBE for 30/7 Goals or sited goals or commercially useful as negotiated or contracted.